maikroeder/websauna/docs/source/tutorials/gettingstarted/tutorial_04.rst

     This will be covered later in detail.

-Websauna stores data in SQL databases in tables.
+Websauna stores data in SQL database tables.
 When these tables are changed, the database must be instructed to perform the changes.
-The change is recorded as a migration script which can repeatably run across several computers (coworkers, different servers).
-Initially you will need the migration scripts to create database tables for user and groups of your website.
+The change is recorded as a migration script which can be repeatably run across several computers (coworkers, different servers).
+Initially you will need the migration script to create the database tables for the user and groups of your website.

 We use the :ref:`ws-alembic` command for this task.
 You run `ws-alembic` in your package root folder::